 While Japanese possesses an extensive honorific system which places it high on the normative politeness axis in Fig. (1), its speakers also engage in a large degree of instrumental politeness strategies, characterized largely by the use of linguistic hedges, which also places it rather far to the right on the instrumental politeness axis.
 By comparison, linguistic politeness in English is usually characterized as being exclusively instrumental and thus we may place it further to the right on the instrumental politeness axis than Japanese.
-It is clear, however, that there are normative elements in English politeness that exists in Japanese honorifics.
+It is clear, however, that there are normative elements in English politeness as well, as indicated in Fig. (1), though nowhere near the extent of Japanese normative politeness that exists in Japanese honorifics.
 As we can see then, politeness in both languages include both normative and instrumental language uses, although they do differ by degree to which each is employed.